-Cost Conducting elections Savings: simultaneously can lead to significant cost reductions.
-The expenses associated with running multiple elections-such as the costs of setting up polling stations, printing ballots, and deploying considerable. security forces-are consolidating elections into a single process, both the government and political parties could save substantial amounts of money.
+Cost Savings: Conducting elections simultaneously can lead to significant cost reductions.
+The expenses associated with running multiple elections-such as the costs of setting up polling stations, printing ballots, and deploying security forces-are considerable.
+Bv consolidating elections into a single process, both the government and political parties could save substantial amounts of money.
 This financial efficiency can redirect resources from electoral expenses to more productive uses, such as infrastructure development, health, and education.